dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 * Acceptance testing: writing end-to-end tests using selenium or playwright
 * Unit testing: when you'll have access to the source code

-You should choose one language among *Python, Javascript, Java, C#* and stick with it for the duration of the project
+You should choose one language among *Python, JavaScript, Java, C#* and stick with it for the duration of the project

 ## Grading